Best ways to get to Australia, New Zealand and the South Pacific using miles (2024)

 • How to find awards: Search for available space on each segment separately at britishairways.com.

-• How to book awards: Book over the phone at 1 800 452 1201.
-According to Head for Points, there isn’t a clear methodology for pricing mixed-cabin awards.
-I suspect some agents may be less well versed in this mixed chart.
+• How to book awards: Book over the phone.
+There isn’t always a clear methodology for pricing mixed-cabin awards and some agents may be less well versed in this mixed chart.
+There is a maximum of eight flight segments and seven stopover and travel must be completed within twelve months.
+One open-jaw is allowed and you can only use oneworld partners.

 • The short story: Hawaiian may be a good option for those who can position to Hawaii cheaply, particularly for Pago Pago or Papeete.